mcnutty26/music-get/README.md

 See the [wiki](https://github.com/mcnutty26/music-get/wiki) for more information on how music-get works.

 ##Setup
-* create config.ini in bin, and have it contain the admin password
+* create `config.ini` in `dist`, and have it contain the admin password
-* Create an apache virtualhost with the document root pointed at the music-get bin folder (a sample config is provided in conf)
+* Create an apache virtualhost with the document root pointed at the music-get `dist` folder (a sample config is provided in `dist/apache`)
-* Run ```./music.get``` (this will pull any repo updates, upgrade youtube-dl, and start the server back end)
+* Run `music.get` (this will pull any repo updates, build the project, upgrade youtube-dl, and start the server back end)

 ##API:
 ##### /list returns a JSON array representing the current queue